 - Training for staff working with particular individual - 112 (82 per cent)

 - Modelling ways of working - 78 (58 per cent)

 - Classroom advice - 124 (92 per cent)

 - Liaison with staff - collaborative working - 100 (74 per cent)

 - Activities/programmes for individual students - 112 (83 per cent)

 Costs of the service

 SENSS fulfils the local authority’s statutory functions in relation to individually assigned resources, delivery of high quality support services and monitoring SEN provision.
 These services are free of charge to settings, schools and academies.

-SENSS also offers training and advice for non-statutory functions; if you wish to discuss this further please contact the Education Development Manager.
+SENSS also offers training and advice for non-statutory functions.

 We respect the need for confidentiality and the responsible and informed sharing of personal information.
 If there are concerns regarding a child’s safety we would, having, where possible, initially identified our concerns with the parents/ carers, liaise with Social Care in accordance with Oxfordshire’s Safeguarding Children procedures. https://www.oxfordshire.gov.uk/cms/content/report-child-abuse